Associate in Applied Science Degree in Dental Hygiene (AAS_DHYG)

 degree evaluation.
 Deadlines are listed on form.

-- BCI – Students are required to submit a background check when directed by notification
+- BCI – Conditionally accepted students are required to submit a background check when

 - Students must complete all BIOL, CHEM, and DENT 1000 with a grade of C or better.